taejunoh/calculator-infix-to-postfix/README.md

 ## Updating

-- "Stack" class will be added
+- (clear) "Stack" class will be added and replaced existed stacks
 - Variable names are edited to be intuitive and readable
 - Unittest will be implented
 - Handle various errors